Knitty.com - Deep Fall 2024

 necessarily influence our decision when choosing what patterns to publish.
 But it may be extra assurance for you that your pattern works as you intended.

 The honorarium ranges from $200-300USD per published submission (thanks to our Patrons, we have been able to increase the fee we can pay for designs).
-More complex designs, such as sweaters, or uniquely constructed garments like creatively built socks, will merit the top end of the scale.
+More complex designs, such as sweaters, or uniquely constructed garments like super-creatively built socks, will merit the top end of the scale.
 Payment will be by Paypal and contributors can expect payment by the time the issue's surprise goes live -- midway between your issue and the next.

 In addition to the honorarium, we offer you a highly visible, professional place to show your work to a large, well-connected audience, plus a link back to the website(s) of your choice.
 Our designers and authors can enjoy significant traffic as a result of their Knitty exposure, and often see a spike in their pattern sales as a result.
 If you've dreamed of becoming a professional published knitwear designer or writer, Knitty could help you get there.
 It's also a great way to build an audience and generate sales for your own pattern line or other knitting-related product.